Processing Complicated Grief In Healthy Ways

 Know when to seek help

-There are different ways to seek the support of a mental health professional, regardless of the type of grief you may be experiencing.
 If you feel you’d benefit from their physical presence through in-person sessions, you can search for a therapist in your local area.
-If many family members are impacted by the death of a loved one, family therapy is also an option.
-Getting a list of covered providers through your insurance company, if applicable, or doing an online search for local resources can be good places to start when seeking complicated grief treatment.
+If many family members are affected by the death of a loved one, family therapy is also an option.
+Getting a list of covered providers through your insurance company, if applicable, or doing an online search for local resources can be potential places to start when seeking complicated grief treatment.

 Takeaway